Macquarie-University-DSC/devops_primer_workshop/README.md

 It is recommended to install vim or a cli text editor.

-It is also recommended to install rsync for sysadmin work even if it isn't goint to be user here.
+It is also recommended to install rsync for sysadmin work.

 ### Linux